-In addition to those duties outlined in the Board's Statement of Governance Principles, and any formal delegation from the body to the presiding officer, it is the duty of the presiding officer to:
+In addition to those duties outlined in the Board's Governance PolicyStatement of Governance Principles, and any formal delegation from the body to the presiding officer, it is the duty of the presiding officer to:

 - 210.1.
 Open the meeting at the appointed time by taking the chair and calling the meeting to order, having first confirmed that a quorum is present. - 210.2.
-Committee Chair may, in the absence of the Board President and Vice President, appoint a sub-committee to conduct the business of the Committee if there is an insufficient number of Committee members in attendance to constitute a quorum. - 210.3.
+Committee Chair may, in the absence of the Board President and Vice President, appoint an advisory sub-committee to conduct the business of the Committee if there is an insufficient number of Committee members in attendance to constitute a quorum. - 210.3.
 Announce in proper sequence the business that comes before the body or becomes in order in accordance with the agenda, or where that sequence has been changed affirmatively or through acquiescence by the body, in accordance with the orders of the day. - 210.4.
 Recognize members, CalPERS staff, and public participants who are entitled to the floor. - 210.5.
-Determine whether each proffered motion is in order and, if not, clearly state the reasons for ruling the motion out of order. - 210.6.
-Clearly state and put to vote all questions that legitimately come before the body and are consistent with the meeting's agenda (as pre-published or as modified in a manner
+Determine whether each proffered motion is in order and, if not, clearly state the reasons for ruling the motion out of order.

+- 210.6.
+Clearly state and put to vote all questions that legitimately come before the body and are consistent with the meeting's agenda (as pre-published or as modified in a manner consistent with the Act), except matters that involve the presiding officer him/herself.
+In the case of matters that involve the presiding officer him/herself, the presiding officer has the duty to turn the gavel over to the Vice President/ Chair. - 210.6.1.
-- 210.6.1.
 Roll call votes are required when making a decision in closed session (excluding decisions concerning pending litigation or rate negotiations). - 210.6.2.
 Roll call votes are also required when one or more Board member is participating in the vote via telephone or teleconference. - 210.7.
 Exercise discretion in voting on a pending question, so as to avoid the appearance of non-neutrality in the conduct of the meeting.
 The presiding officer, as a member of the body, may vote on any matter before the body, and particularly should vote when his/her view of fiduciary responsibility calls for a vote to change what would otherwise be the outcome of a vote. - 210.8.
 Announce the result of each vote. - 210.9.
 Protect the assembly from obviously frivolous or dilatory motions by refusing to recognize them. - 210.10.
 Enforce the rules relating to debate and to order and civility, in an unbiased and fair manner. - 210.11.
 Refrain from being an advocate on a pending question while at the same time acting as presiding officer.
 Should the presiding officer wish to engage in debate, s/he should pass the gavel to the vice chair/president for the remainder of the body's consideration of the question.
 Once the vote has been taken, the presiding officer may again take up the gavel. - 210.12.
 Expedite business in every way compatible with the rights of the members and public participants. - 210.13.
 Decide all questions of order, subject to appeal.
-When in doubt, the presiding officer may submit such a question to the body for decision. - 210.14.
+When in doubt, the presiding officer may submit such a question to the body for decision.

+- 210.14.
 Respond to inquiries of members relating to CalPERS' Rules of Order, or factual information bearing on the business of the body. - 210.15.
-Authenticate by his or her signature, when necessary, all acts, orders and proceedings of the body.
+Authenticate by his or her signature, when necessary, all acts, orders and proceedings of the body. - 210.16.

-210.16.
 Declare the meeting adjourned when the body so votes or the business of the day is otherwise concluded.